Search hospitals > Alabama > Birmingham

 What kind of research happens at University of Alabama at Birmingham?

 University of Alabama at Birmingham is a medical facility located in Birmingham, Alabama.
-This center is recognized for care of Fibrosis, Breast Cancer, Lymphoma, Cancer, Human Immunodeficiency Virus Infection and other specialties.
-University of Alabama at Birmingham is involved with conducting 2,622 clinical trials across 1,810 conditions.
+This center is recognized for care of Fibrosis, Breast Cancer, Cancer, Lymphoma, Human Immunodeficiency Virus Infection and other specialties.
+University of Alabama at Birmingham is involved with conducting 2,622 clinical trials across 1,825 conditions.
 There are 275 research doctors associated with this hospital, such as Mustafa Ahmed, MD, Girish Dhall, MD, Pankit Vachhani, and Waldemar A Carlo, MD.

 Where is University of Alabama at Birmingham located?

-- Take exit 259B for 4th Ave South and park in the North Pavilion parking deck at the corner of 4th Ave.
-South and 18th St. South.
+To reach the University of Alabama at Birmingham (UAB) Hospital: - Take exit 259B for 4th Ave South and park in the North Pavilion parking deck at the corner of 4th Ave.
+South and 18th St. South. - Follow the signs to the West Pavilion using the elevators and crosswalks, and locate the Guest Elevator A–2 Russell Clinic. - For real-time traffic updates, consider using Waze driving directions.

 Who should I call to ask about financial aid or insurance network?